diogoaurelio/schedoscopeWiki/MapReduce-Transformations.md

 # Change detection

 Schedoscope tries to automatically detect changes to MapReduce transformation-based views and to initiate rematerialization of views if the tranformation logic has potentially changed.
 For MapReduce transformations, this checksum is based on the jar file name the MapReduce job classes reside in.
-As a consequence, if you want to trigger automatic rematerialization of MapReduce-based views, you need to change the jar filename of the job, i.e., by incrementing a version number.
+As a consequence, if you want to trigger automatic rematerialization of MapReduce-based views, you need to change the jar filename of the job, e.g., by incrementing a version number.